The following priorities will set the course for Arizona Farm Bureau's Government Relations team in 2023.

 - Overarching Principles:

 - Maintain current funding levels for Farm Bill programs

 - Maintain a unified farm bill that includes nutrition programs and farm programs together;

 - Prioritize risk management tools that include federal crop insurance and commodity programs;

 - Ensure adequate USDA staffing and resources to provide technical assistance.

 Arizona Department of Agriculture:

-- We will work with state and federal agencies to optimize wildfire response and recovery programs, minimizing the financial and physical burdens of fires on ranches.
+- Fire Response: Work with state and federal agencies to optimize wildfire response by moving away from “managed fire” strategy and toward full suppression.
+Help improve recovery programs that minimize the financial and physical burdens of fires on ranches.

-- We will work to help our members protect their operations from unnecessary and frivolous lawsuits.
+- Frivolous Lawsuits: Provide resources and policy support so our members can protect their operations from unnecessary and frivolous lawsuits.

-- We will work with Congress to ensure that regulatory agencies like the FDA do not overstep the bounds of their authority during an investigation.
-There must be accountability when FDA prematurely releases damaging information about a grower or producer without adequate verification.
-It is also essential that producers of products consumed raw continue to have access to insurance coverage, and we will seek out ways to ensure continued coverage for these producers.
+- Produce Safety: Work with Congress to ensure that regulatory agencies like the FDA do not overstep the bounds of their authority during an outbreak investigation.
+Demand accountability when FDA prematurely releases damaging information about a grower or producer without adequate verification.
+Ensure produce growers continue to have access to insurance coverage, and we will seek out ways to ensure continued coverage for these producers.